 The first home for the Legislative Assembly of Saskatchewan was the Northwest Territorial Government Buildings, on Dewdney Avenue in Regina.
 There were three buildings, the Administration Building, the Legislative Building, and the Indian Office.
 Walter Scott, premier of the day, and his government immediately saw the limitations of the Territorial Legislative Building.
 They decided it was time for a new Legislative Building, one that would serve as a monument to what they hoped their new province would become.
 Discussions began in 1905 regarding the creation of such a building.

 Location of the new Legislative Building became quite a controversy; city fathers favoured Town Park on the north side of the creek, where the soundstage is now located.
 Victoria Park in the city’s central core was also considered, but Scott had already turned his attention to the 66 hectares on the south side of Wascana Creek.
-The government proceeded to purchase the old Sinton property for just over $96,000.
+The government proceeded to purchase the old Sinton property from the McCallum Hill Company for just over $96,000.

 A competition was then held to choose an architectural firm for the project.
 Seven leading architectural firms were selected, including one each from the United States, Great Britain, Saskatchewan, and from elsewhere in Canada.